jkp85/traefik-1/CONTRIBUTING.md

 1. Fork this repository.
 1. Clone your forked repo onto your machine: `git clone https://github.com/<yourusername>/<repo-name>`
 1. Enter the cloned repo directory: `cd <repo-name>`
-1. Add the 3Blades repo as a new remote upstream repository: `git remote add upstream https://github.com/3blades/<repo-name>.git`
+1. Add the IllumiDesk repo as a new remote upstream repository: `git remote add upstream https://github.com/IllumiDesk/<repo-name>.git`
 1. Verify that `upstream` was added correctly: `git remote -v`
 1. Fetch the latest branches for all remotes: `git fetch --all`
 1. Set your local `master` branch to track `upstream/master`: `git branch -u upstream/master master`

 Initial setup is complete.
-Your local `master` branch now tracks to the `master` branch in the `3blades/<repo-name>` repository so you will always have the most up-to-date code when running `git pull` when on `master`.
+Your local `master` branch now tracks to the `master` branch in the `IllumiDesk/<repo-name>` repository so you will always have the most up-to-date code when running `git pull` when on `master`.

 ### Contribute code

-1. On `master`, pull the latest changes from `3blades/<repo-name>`: `git pull`
+1. On `master`, pull the latest changes from `IllumiDesk/<repo-name>`: `git pull`
 1. Create a local branch for your feature or fix: `git checkout -b my-fix-or-feature-branch`
 1. Make the necessary changes in your `my-fix-or-feature-branch` branch and commit them.
 1. Push your changes to your remote: `git push -u origin my-fix-or-feature-branch`
-1. Submit a pull request from your branch to `https://github.com/3blades/<repo-name>` and await review.
+1. Submit a pull request from your branch to `https://github.com/IllumiDesk/<repo-name>` and await review.

 In your pull request description, please include the issue number related to your code changes.
 It's possible that an issue for the problem you are trying to solve does not exist in which case please help us open one.
 Even little things like typos in a document are worth documenting.